 Today, you might choose to join an optional yoga session with an expert teacher.
-Later today, following an included lunch, we offer a special optional dinner.
-This dinner will introduce you to 'arrack' - a Sri Lankan spirit distilled from the sap of the coconut flower.
+Later today, and following an included lunch we offer a special optional dinner.
+This dinner will introduce you to Arrack - a Sri Lankan spirit distilled from the sap of the coconut flower.
 This can only be collected by hand and is aged in oak casks.
-Your multi-course meal, which was developed by chef Adam Gaunt from the Flying Fish in Sydney, Australia, will be accompanied by several types of arrack.Meals included: B,L
+Your multi-course meal, which was developed by chef Adam Gaunt from the Flying Fish in Sydney, Australia, will be accompanied by several types of Arrack.Meals included: B,L

 Day 13 Galle